 Mr English said the Emma-Lita Bourne and the other children's illnesses needed to be dealt with more quickly.

 "We've got a strong focus on organising the government services around vulnerable families - and this is a vulnerable family - rather than expecting those vulnerable families to find their way around various government departments.

 "This type of case should illustrate I think to the people making public policy, including us, that we've got some way to go yet to be as responsive as we should be when there's serious issues going on in this family."

-Next story in Political: Govt concedes it's part of the Saudi problem
+Next story in Politics: Govt concedes it's part of the Saudi problem

 Copyright © 2015, Radio New Zealand